15532th/avtdl/README.md

 ##### Providing path to a file or a directory

-Both absolute and relative paths can be used, with relative being resolved in a current working directory `avtdl` is run from.
+Both absolute and relative paths can be used, with relative being resolved in the current working directory `avtdl` is run from.
 It is possible to use either `/` and `\\` as directory separator regardless of OS, but note that latter must be used twice.
 Shell variables and aliases, such as `~`, are not expanded, so full path must be provided instead.

 Shell commands used in `execute` plugin entities are also run from the current working directory.
 Therefore executables, such as yt-dlp, must be either referenced by absolute path or present in `PATH` environment variable.
 Alternatively, they might be placed in the working directory itself.